Step inside this period townhouse in Boston that's an explosion of modern colour and print

 Dramatic flourishes reboot this period townhouse in Boston so it now enjoys an individual mix of vibrant hues, powerful wallpapers and bespoke craftsmanship

 A four-storey 19th-century period townhouse in Boston, USA.
-The modern home (opens in new tab) in the suburb of Brookline hash ground floor has a large hall, living room (opens in new tab), kitchen (opens in new tab), dining room (opens in new tab) and WC.
+The modern home in the suburb of Brookline hash ground floor has a large hall, living room, kitchen, dining room and WC.
 The lower-ground floor comprises a family room, play area, gym, mud/flower room, utility room, bathroom and patio.
 On the first floor is the main en-suite bedroom, plus another en-suite bedroom, a study and laundry room.
 The top floor has two further bedrooms and a bathroom.

 The gaze-grabbing extractor hood (pictured above) took its cue from the Lacanche range cooker and was hand-forged in Ohio.The brass handles are not your average off-the-peg variety, but a bespoke version, fine-tuned to suit the kitchen of this Boston home.

 On the ground floor, a study was transformed into a bright, companionable dining space.
 It strikes an elegant but informal note, thanks to a Palm Springs palette and rosewood dining table.